hohkfuyuhi/hohkfuyuhi.github.io/README.md

 y denotes major changes: starts from 0\
 z denotes minor changes: starts from 1\
 <br>
+VER 0.5.1 | 08/05/19
+- bugfixes:
+  1. fixed funky navbar buttons - hopefully they stay that way
+  2. adjusted the placement of the header buttons too - they should look nicer on mobile now
+  3. "Contact" button in navbar should now correctly jump to the bottom of the home page instead of redirecting to a broken page
+  4. return to top button should now display the correct animation when hovering over it
+  5. language selector buttons should now fade in and fade out the correct colour when hovering over it
+- languages:
+  1. created a language manager with JavaScript
+  2. shifted all raw text translations into the language manager
+  3. added Simplified Chinese and Japanese translations for the following:
+      - terms under "Design"
+      - terms under "Video"
+      - these terms might not be 100% accurate, will change if mistakes are found
+- quality of life:
+  1. layout of certain elements changed
+  2. font sizes adjusted across all viewports
+- issues to be addressed:
+  1. navbar buttons do not change language for some weird reason - possible spaghetti code?

 VER 0.4.1 | 16/02/19
 - languages:
   1. website now supports three languages: English, Simplified Chinese, Japanese